DistrictDataLabs/yellowbrick/docs/api/model_selection/importances.rst

     viz.fit(X, y)
     viz.show()

-When repeating the previous concrete dataset graph using ``topn=3``, we see that the three most informative features are splast, cement, and water.
-Although water has a negative coefficent, it is nonetheless informative to reveal the negative correlation associated with the feature.
+Using ``topn=3``, we can identify the three most informative features in the concrete dataset as ``splast``, ``cement``, and ``water``.
+This approach to visualization may assist with *factor analysis* - the study of how variables contribute to an overall model.
+Note that although ``water`` has a negative coefficient, it is the magnitude (absolute value) of the feature that matters since we are closely inspecting the negative correlation of ``water`` with the strength of concrete.
+Alternatively, ``topn=-3`` would reveal the three least informative features in the model.
+This approach is useful to model tuning similar to :doc:`rfecv`, but instead of automatically removing features, it would allow you to identify the lowest-ranked features as they change in different model instantiations.
+In either case, if you have many features, using ``topn`` can significantly increase the visual and analytical capacity of your analysis.

-The ``topn`` parameter can also be used with the ``stacked=True``.
+The ``topn`` parameter can also be used when ``stacked=True``.
 In the context of stacked feature importance graphs, the information of a feature is the width of the entire bar, or the sum of the absolute value of all coefficients contained therein.

 .. plot::
     :context: close-figs